 Don’t Be Afraid to Get Burned: High Art vs. Passionate Authenticity

 In late 2006, the rock band My Chemical Romance and director Samuel Bayer set out to record two music videos back-to-back.
-By the end of the shoot drummer Bob Bryar had second degree burns on his body, lead singer Gerard Way was hospitalized with torn muscles in his legs, and one of the greatest music videos in history had been created.
+By the end of the shoot, drummer Bob Bryar had second-degree burns on his body, lead singer Gerard Way was hospitalized with torn muscles in his legs, and one of the greatest music videos in history had been created.

-The first video shot that day was "Welcome to the Black Parade", the centerpiece of the band's new concept album, and a massive production.
-Drawing from the aesthetics of German expressionist cinema of the 1920's, the video tells the story of a man who dies from cancer and is escorted to the afterlife via a parade of death
+The first video shot that day was "Welcome to the Black Parade," the centerpiece of the band's new concept album, and a massive production.
+Drawing from the aesthetics of German expressionist cinema of the 1920s, the video tells the story of a man who dies from cancer and is escorted to the afterlife via a parade of death.

 The pedigree that director Samuel Bayer brought to the production, having worked with the likes of Nirvana and Green Day, was undeniable, and costumes for the shoot were produced by Academy Award winning designer Colleen Atwood.

-By all accounts the resulting big budget high concept music video was a total success, with over 40 million YouTube views.
+By all accounts, the resulting big budget high concept music video was a total success, with over 40 million YouTube views.
 Front-man Gerard Way described it as a perfect visual representation of The Black Parade album as a whole.

-The second video of the shoot was for the song "Famous Last Words".
-The concept – meant to maximize the double-shoot's budget by re-purposing sets and costumes from the "Black Parade" – was simple: the band would perform the song while surrounded by flames.
+The second video of the shoot was for the song "Famous Last Words."
+The concept was simple, and meant to maximize the double-shoot's budget by re-purposing sets and costumes from the "Black Parade."
+Simply, the band would perform the song while surrounded by flames.

-"Famous Last Words", in essence, is a performance video, with little more than the flames and costumes to augment the musicians.
+"Famous Last Words," in essence, is a performance video, with little more than the flames and costumes to augment the musicians.
 And yet the "Famous Last Words" video surpasses "Black Parade" on virtually all levels, and has now reached over 75 million views on Youtube.

 The band begins the video already in a state of frenzied passion, and, throughout the course of the song, the energy and intensity continually grows until it seems as though total annihilation of the performers is inevitable.
 There are moments when the viewer witnesses the performers' shoulders heaving up and down as they gasp to bring the burning air into their lungs.